themost-framework/form-inspector/README.md

 ## Usage

-Use `JsonFormInspector` to generate a model based on a given JSON form:
+Use `JsonFormInspector` to extract a model definition based on a given JSON form:

     {
         "properties": {